 Favorite authors: JK Rowling, Tracy Kidder, Stephen Lawhead, CS Lewis, Andrew Peterson

 Favorite authors: Mary Pope Osborne, Roald Dahl, Daisy Meadows, and Louis Sachar

 Growing up: Kibuye, Burundi

-What he does all day: climb on things, smile, and be involved in anything his brother and sister are doing
+What he does all day: preschool, ride his bike, and be involved in anything his brother and sister are doing

 Logan and Julie are old team friends from our first days in Kenya in 2010.
 Logan is a full-scope family doc that will be able to serve on the Adult, Pediatric, and Maternity wards, and also comes with five years of residency teaching experience.
 We're delighted that their family is going to come out to Burundi to round out our team.

 Caleb, Krista, Liam, Gavin, and Baby Boy #3

 We are the Thiessen FamilyJesh and Julie knew of each other since childhood but reconnected over coffee and discovered a shared passion for missions.
 Julie had previously taught primary school in Burundi and Jesh had previously travelled to the Dominican Republic and Myanmar on short-term missions trips.
 They connected with Jason Fader at the Global Missions Health Conference in 2014 and felt God's desire for them to work towards joining the Kibuye team shortly after.
 After completing language training in Albertville, France they will join the Kibuye team in June 2018.